NNN: Next-Generation Neural Networks for Marketing Measurement: Experiments

 Tables \ref{tab:roi_combined_gt_last} show the estimated sales attributions for models trained on the Low Variance and High Variances datasets, respectively.
 We show two versions of the ground truth: Direct and Total.
 The direct version is the mix that appears to be causing the sales; YouTube impressions that are driving Search (the line from YouTube to Search in Figure \ref{fig:sim_dag}) which drive sales get counted as Search sales not YouTube sales, and only the sales directly attributed to YouTube (the blue line Figure \ref{fig:sim_dag}) are counted towards YouTube.
 The total version counts sales that drive Search which then drive sales as YouTube sales (indirect sales), in addition to the direct YouTube sales.

-For the both datasets, Meridian provides decent estimates across all channels, however NNN outperforms MMM for the Search and YouTube channels.
-Both MMM and NNN under predict the Search Ads mix on both datasets, however MMM outperformed NNN.
-Both MMM and NNN are closer to the Direct values than the Total values for the Search and YouTube channels, as expected.
+For both datasets, the baseline MMM provides decent estimates across all channels.
+The NNN is closer to the ground truth for YouTube and for Search, while the MMM is closer to ground truth for Search Ads.
+Both models under-predict the attribution of Search Ads, and both models are closer to the Direct values than the Total values for the Search and YouTube channels, as expected.
 When utilizing AR unrolling, we see that NNN properly moves sales from Search to YouTube, however it slightly underestimates the YouTube contribution (39.65\%) for the High Variance Dataset, and it slightly overestimates for the Low Variance Dataset (55.10\%).
 Interestingly, it also adjusts the Search Ads mix estimates.
 We leave further investigating to future work\footnote{Particularly in the area of more structural Search heads and a robust method for determining the balancing coefficient.}, although we are excited about the promise of this direction.